martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 ### `many_to_one`

-A `many_to_one` field allows to define a many-to-one relationship.
+A `many_to_one` field allows defining a many-to-one relationship.
 This special field type requires the use of a special `to` argument in order to specify the model class to which the current model is related.

 For example, an `Article` model could have a many-to-one field towards an `Author` model.
 In such case, an `Article` record would only have one associated `Author` record, but every `Author` record could be associated to many `Article` records: